vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 ## Metaverse Server (Codename Apollo)

 The [metaverse server](https://github.com/kasenvr/project-apollo) and [metaverse server interface](https://github.com/kasenvr/project-apollo-dashboard) are progressing well.
 The metaverse server is currently being rewritten in TypeScript with Node.JS in order to improve its capabilities for the long term.
-As of now (8/6/2020), it is at feature parity with its original C# implementation.
+As of now (8/6/2020) it is at feature parity with its original C# implementation.

 ## Vircadia Launcher (Codename Pantheon)

 [Vircadia's launcher](https://github.com/kasenvr/pantheon-launcher) is at version 0.0.1u.
 The launcher now runs the Interface as a separate process by default.
-Because of this, it now has heavily improved stability when Interface is launched with it.
-The drag and drop feature as well as crash reporting will now also work correctly.
+Because of this, it now has greatly improved stability when Interface is launched with it.
+The drag and drop feature as well as crash reporting now also work correctly.

 ## Extra Applications